 (FYI, the Cybex Aton 2 also contains a load leg and is a Car Seat Lady favorite.
 It contains more of the toxic flame retardants though.)

-The Uppababy Mesa 2017 is yet to be released but it will be the first car seat that will not use traditional flame retardants!
+The UPPAbaby MESA Henry is the first car seat that does not use traditional flame retardants!
 Yippee!
-Instead, they will use a naturally fire-resistant wool material that passes legal guidelines.
-(Where to pre-order.)
+Instead, they use a naturally fire-resistant wool material that passes legal guidelines.

-This car seat won’t come to the marketplace until February, 2017, but you can pre-order one here.
+The manufacturer’s claims were verified by the Ecology Center.
+You can read more about here.
 Be sure to get the “Henry” model, which doesn’t has the traditional flame retardants, and is priced at $349.

 - Completely free of flame retardant chemicals